 Join our growing alumni network on the world's largest professional networking site.
 Request access to the group here.

-If you are a health professional licensed and practicing in Oregon you may be eligible for access to over a thousand journal titles via EBSCO Medline as well as other electronic books and databases.
-To see if you are eligible and/or to sign up, please complete the application form.
+If you are a health professional licensed and practicing in Oregon you may be eligible for access to information resources via the OHSU Library.
+To learn more about what is available or to sign up, please go to http://www.ohsu.edu/library/orhpr

 Licensed health professionals in Washington may be eligible for a similar program run by the State of Washington.
 Further details are available here.

 All Oregon residents may access OHSU Library physical materials in one of two ways:

 - In person from the OHSU Library on Marquam Hill.
 Materials borrowed must be returned to the same location, either in person or via mail service.
 The fee for this service is currently $50.
 From January 2013 this service will be available to all residents of Oregon who have a library card at no charge thanks to a program facilitated by the State Library.